SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 > The minimum DataMiner version to use Storage as a Service is 10.3.10 (CU1).
 > We recommend the use of the latest available version to get the latest features and performance updates.

-  1. Make your system **Cloud Connected** and note down the organization and coordination ids.
+  1. Make your system **Cloud Connected** and note down the organization and coordination IDs.
 These can be found here: ClientTestTool>Advanced>CcaGateway>Get Global State.
 More information about getting cloud connected can be found [here](https://docs.dataminer.services/user-guide/Cloud_Platform/Connecting_to_cloud/Connecting_your_DataMiner_System_to_the_cloud.html).
   1. Make sure you have at least **DataMiner CloudGateway 2.8.0** installed on the system.
-You can check this in the [Admin App](https://admin.dataminer.services) in the *nodes* section of your DMS.
+You can check this in the [Admin App](https://admin.dataminer.services) in the *nodes* section of your DataMiner Systems.
 If this isn't the case, you can immediately update it from that page.
 You can find more information about this [here](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_cloud-connected_nodes.html)
   1. Contact a Skyline representative to register you system to STaaS
-  1. **Optional**: Migrate data to Cloud Storage.
+  1. **Optional**: Migrate data to STaaS.
 To migrate your current data to STaaS please contact your Skyline representative to do so.
   1. Edit the DB.xml, present in the Skyline DataMiner root folder, to look like this:

       ```xml